 Studying their practices can help you gain valuable lessons for your onboarding strategy.

-Starting from a garage, Google has grown to become one of the biggest brands in the world with over USD 257 billion in revenue.
+Starting from a garage, Google has grown to become one of the biggest brands in the world, with over USD 257 billion in revenue.
 They have hundreds of locations worldwide and employ thousands of brilliant people.
-Google is a mission-driven company and has, over the years, truly changed how we live our lives.
+Google is a mission-driven company that has truly changed how we live our lives over the years.

-Google’s success isn’t possible without a relentless focus on acquiring and retaining the best available talent in the market.
-Indeed, Google owes a large part of its success to the effectiveness of its “just in time” employee onboarding process.
+Google’s success isn’t possible without a relentless focus on acquiring and retaining the best talent in the market.
+Indeed, Google owes a large part of its success to the effectiveness of its “just-in-time” employee onboarding process.

 Google’s “Just in Time” Employee Onboarding Checklist